 There are so manyUses of Peppermint Oil, it’s no wonder this oil is a staple in many people’s medicine cabinets.
-Here are 20 Uses of Peppermint Oil!
+Learn here how to use peppermint oil!

 I should note that peppermint essential oil is intense and far more concentrated than other essential oils.
 It is advised not to use on young children unless part of a blend that is heavily diluted.
 Also, I advise that you ONLY use Young Living peppermint oil for ingestion as it is the only essential oil that is 100% pure.